Xicrom/Whonix-Browser-Bundle/README.md

 Whonix-Browser
 ==============

-A simplified Python Web Browser for interacting with Whonix-Gateway
+Whonix-Browser-Bundle is a complex of scripts and programs, based on Tor Browser Bundle, for interacting with Whonix-Gateway (TIDS) and internet.